Sajidpv/PicScape/README.md

 To get access to the Pexels API, you need to sign up on Pexels and generate your API key.

 5. Run the App
-Once everything is set up, you can run the app on your emulator or physical device:
+Once everything is set up, you can run the app on your emulator or physical device.

-flutter run